WRDelmanto/Papps/README.md

 #### # ====================================

 ## About
-Papps is an Android Application with apps and games.
+Papps is an Android Application that puts together games and utilities.